 Prepare the filling by combining the cream cheese and powdered sugar and whip until smooth.
-Grease a large piece of tinfoil and scoop the mixture onto it.
+Grease a large piece of plastic wrap, parchment paper or aluminum foil and scoop the mixture onto it.
 Grease your hands with non-stick cooking spray and gently form a log, making sure that the diameter is small enough to fit into the well of a muffin pan.
 Wrap the log up in the tinfoil and freeze for 1-2 hours.

 For the muffins, combine the flour, spices,baking soda and salt in a medium bowl.
 Stir and set aside.
 In a separate large bowl combine the eggs, oil, sugar and pumpkin puree.
 Mix until well combined.
 Add in the dry ingredients and mix until just combined.